FullStackUp/snake/README.md

-# snake project with canvas and webpack.
+# snake game project with canvas and webpack.